framps/raspberryTools/README.md

 6. temp_test.sh - Small script which generates 100% CPU load on a Raspberry and monitors the CPU temperature.
 Useful to test the effectiveness of a heat sink and/or fan.

-7. retrieveTBW.sh - Small script which either retrieves the Total Bytes Written of all existing SSDs on the system or a specific SSD. helps to get an idea when the SSD will reach it's end of life.
+7. retrieveTBW.sh - Small script which either retrieves the Total Bytes Written of all existing SSDs on the system or a specific SSD.
+Helps to get an idea when the SSD will reach it's end of life.

+8. retrieveLifetimeWrites.sh - Small script which either retrieves the LifetimeWrites of one or all existing ext2/ext3 and ext4 partitions.
+Helps to get an idea when the SD card will reach it's end of life.

 ## raspiNetInfo.sh